yoheinishikubo/firebase-cloud-build-template/README.md

 - Setting up gcloud tool with `gcloud init` linking the project connected with your Firebase project.

 # How to use
-1. Replace `[YOUR PROJECT ID]` strings all to your Google Cloud project id.
+1. Replace `[YOUR PROJECT ID]` strings all in this repository to your Google Cloud project id.
 1. Copy `Dockerfile.template` to `Dockerfile`.
 1. Get your firebase token with `firebase login:ci` command.
 1. Replace `[YOUR FIREBASE TOKEN]` string in `Dockerfile` to the token fetched above.